Vladimir Putin’s aggression in Ukraine has prompted European countries to rethink their dependence on Russian natural gas.

-The Americans complain that Europe’s response to Russian aggression isn’t forceful enough yet they have so far shied away from making the decision that could give their allies more comfort: increasing natural gas exports to Europe.
+The Americans complain that Europe’s response to Russian aggression isn’t forceful enough, yet they have so far shied away from making the decision that could give their allies some comfort: increasing natural gas exports to Europe.

 Natural gas production in the United States has risen dramatically thanks to horizontal drilling and hydraulic fracturing.
-The country is due to overtake Russia as the world’s biggest natural gas producer this year.
-Gas prices in America are just a third of what they are in Europe.
+The country is due to overtake Russia as the world’s largest natural gas producer this year.
+Gas prices in America are a third of what they are in Europe.

-Yet exports have hardly increased as a 1970s ban requires the Energy Department to approve each export proposal separately and assess whether it would be in the “national interest.”
+Yet exports have hardly increased due to a 1970s law that requires the Energy Department to approve each export proposal separately and assess whether it would be in the “national interest.”

-The Netherlands could play an important part in such a strategy as it hosts one of the few terminals in Western Europe that can gasify liquified natural gas delivered by tankers and send it directly into pipelines that reach Central Europe.
+The Netherlands could play an important part in such a strategy as it hosts one of the few terminals in Western Europe that can gasify liquified natural gas.

-Little wonder that Prime Minister Mark Rutte urged the rapid ratification of a transatlantic trade and investment partnership on Friday that could clear the way for more American energy exports.
+Little wonder Prime Minister Mark Rutte calls for the rapid ratification of a transatlantic free-trade agreement that could pave the way for more American energy exports.
 His country’s energy security depends on it.